dopa2077/Random-Utilities/README.md

 # dOPa's Random Utilities

-**A collection of random, useful items and blocks for Minecraft** — no theme, no fluff, just quality-of-life stuff that makes your world a little better.
+**A collection of random, useful items and blocks for Minecraft**.
+No theme, no fluff, just quality-of-life stuff that makes your world a little better.

 Inspired by classic mods like **Random Things** and **Extra Utilities**.
 (Inspiration, not copied 1 to 1!)